newlandsmc/host/SVMC-GAME-3/README.md

 Java is located at /usr/java/\<version\>

-Backup drive is mounted with: https://linuxconfig.org/how-to-add-new-disk-to-existing-linux-system
+Backup drive is mounted at /backups with: https://linuxconfig.org/how-to-add-new-disk-to-existing-linux-system

 ## Packages Installed: